foc-fun/foc-docs/docs/getting-started/setup.md

 # TODO: Explain ACCOUNT & other built-in KEYS which link to data from foc-engine
 # TODO: Explain env vars and other aspects of yaml

-## Starting the Development Environment
+## Start you apps Development Environment

 ### Using ASDF Installation